ZeeDonk/Zeedonk/README.md

 I am on the Human Resources team for Tydiumcraft as well as the web developer on discord

-I have no current project
+I have no current projects

 Join these servers
 https://discord.gg/Evj3wEPJNB